 5G, IoT, and Automotive Joined at the Hip

 Meanwhile, at MWC, Keysight made some significant announcements in the area of the connected car, 5G, and IoT.
 For the connected car, the company announced it had joined the 5G Automotive Association to bring its “rich expertise in 5G design and test” to that group’s collection of automakers and network providers.
-In truth, 5G, IoT, and automotive connectivity are now becoming joined at the hip (Fig. 2).
+In truth, 5G, IoT, and automotive connectivity are now becoming joined at the hip (Fig. 2).2.
+Keysight joined the 5G Automotive Association (5GAA), to which it brings its signal and network analysis, sensor fusion, and manufacturing quality-assurance technology and test solutions.
+(Source: Keysight Technologies) (Click image to enlarge)

 According to Hervé Oudin, market industry manager, WDO (wireless devices and operators) for Keysight Technologies (France), the company will bring its 5G libraries as well as its flexible enabling solutions for experimentation and simulation to accelerate proof of concepts.
 For automotive, fast handoffs are particularly important, given the amount of vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications that will take place.
-With that in mind, Oudin emphasized the desire for zero-second handoffs within the 5G specification as it takes shape—and Keysight’s ability to help prototype and simulate for those handoffs.
+With that in mind, Oudin emphasized the desire for zero-second handoffs within the 5G specification as it takes shape—and Keysight’s ability to help prototype and simulate for those handoffs.3.
+Keysight demonstrated a NarrowBand-IoT testbed based on an Intel XMM 7115 modem (left, zoomed in).
+(Source: ClariTek) (Click image to enlarge)

 Also at MWC, Keysight demonstrated a NarrowBand-IoT (NB-IoT) test rig using an Intel XMM 7115 NB-IoT modem (Fig. 3), a 5G MIMO beamforming simulation and analysis setup (Fig. 4).

 Along with a slew of 5G partnerships, Keysight also used MWC to talk about its recently announced purchase of Ixia for $1.6 billion.
-Ixia provides visibility, test, and security across physical and virtual networks, which plays into Keysight’s goal to move toward a software focus.
+Ixia provides visibility, test, and security across physical and virtual networks, which plays into Keysight’s goal to move toward a software focus.4.
+Massive MIMO, a fundamental feature of 5G to optimize spectrum usage, is already being tested and deployed in stages.
+Keysight provided a demo at MWC 2017.
+(Source: ClariTek)

 The Ixia purchase also underscores the massive IP for IoT that Keysight now owns—from sensors, to networks, to data gathering, mining, and analysis.
 The company and other T&M vendors are already doing what developers of industrial IoT (IIoT) and smart-city solutions are demanding: “Please, help me!
 I have multiple networks, multiple systems, and multiple geographies, and I need someone to help me gather and make sense of my data!”